ssolomon2020/Self_Study_Python_Training/PluralSight/Business_Automation_With_Python_-_Getting_Started/README.md

 - Walking a Directory Tree with Python
 - Working and Syncing with an FTP Server
 - Handling Zip Archives with Python
+<br><br>

 ### 03. What is Business Automation? ###

 Business Automation is - a technology-enabled automation of business processes.
-- Note: Be aware that business processes may vary.
+- **Note: Be aware that business processes may vary.**

 Why use Python?
 - Simple to use, mature, and growing.
-    An amazing programming language and is easy to get started with.
+    - An amazing programming language and is easy to get started with.

 - Can complete tasks with less lines of code.
-    It allows you as a developer to write code in a clean and organized way, requiring fewer lines of code.
+    - It allows you as a developer to write code in a clean and organized way, requiring fewer lines of code.

 - Open source and flexible, with large enthusiastic community.

 - It provides many built-in libraries which do amazing things.
-    Note: Before writing code yourself, check if there's already a Python library that does what you want.
-You'll likely already find a Python library for it.
+    - **Note: Before writing code yourself, check if there's already a Python library that does what you want.
+You'll likely already find a Python library for it.**

 With that in mind, it is a great choice for writing scripts that accomplish the same repetitive tasks a person would do manually on a computer.
 A well designed Python script can reduce manual work tremendously.
+<br><br>

 ### 04. What is File Handling Automation? ###

 File Handling Automation is - the capability of handling computer files in an automatic way.

 Files and their content can be manipulated and changed without any manual intervention.

 What types of file automation tasks can we carry out with Python?
 - Read files.